- << Back to guides index

 TUESDAY: Vis is one of the most mysterious of all the Croatian islands.
 The furthest of the main central Dalmatian islands from the coast, Vis spent much of its recent history serving as a naval base, cut off from foreign visitors from the 1950s right up until 1989.
 The isolation preserved the island from development and drove much of the population to move elsewhere in search of work, leaving it underpopulated for many years.
 The island is divided between two small beautiful towns – Vis Town, originally associated with upper class nobility, and Komiza, with its fishing history and pirate tales.
 Our favourite winery is Roki's.
 Oliver Roki has been responsible, among other things, for the improbable resumption of the island’s cricketing tradition as well as introducing the world to Peka.
 He was born in Western Australia before his parents shipped the family back to their ancestral island home in the 1980s.
 They settled in Plisko Poje, the village in the centre of the island where earlier generations of the Roki clan first made wine about 200 years earlier.
 The village is now home to Roki’s winery, restaurant and tour business.
 Brandnew winemaking premises, complete with tasting rooms, opened in 2017 to produce a white from the local Bugava grape, and a luscious, fully 15 per cent red called Plavac Mali, much loved by the Viennese aristocracy.
 In a nearby restaurant, where a mulberry tree casts a shadow, you will discover just how well the Roki wines go with peka, a slow-cooked pot roast of octopus, herbs and vegetables prepared on open fires, the regional speciality that Roki’s does as well as anybody.

 WEDNESDAY: We leave the shores of Vis and head to beautiful Korcula.
 Once covered in dense woods, the original Greek settlers named the island ‘Korkyra Melaina’ or ‘Black Korcula’.
 Nowadays, the island is home to vineyards, olive groves and small villages as well as being rich in art and culture.
 The best wines are found in Lumbarda.
 The best winery is Lovric.
 It is a small producer of Grk and Plavac wines.
+One more winery worth a visit is Bire in Lumbarda.
 We then suggest heading to Konoba Belin in Zrnovo.
 It is still relatively unkown to tourists, a lovely place where you will be able to sample the best Makaroni from this area - this is a pasta wrapped around a skewer so it is left with a hollow centre served with a paprika and oregano meat sauce.

 THURSDAY: We leave the best for the last part of your wine and food Croatia gulet charter expereience.
 Peljesac, the home of superb Plavac Mali and a stunning location both found at Korta Katarina.
-Something really special and you have to see it to believe it. in the afteroon, you head back to Hvar for a slow return to Split.
+Something really special and you have to see it to believe it.
+In addition to Korta Katarina, Peljesac is also home to Saints Hills vineyard run by the Tolj family, a wonderful location and setting, not to be missed.
+In the afteroon, you head back to Hvar for a slow return to Split.

 FRIDAY: On your last night we take you to our little secret that will be revealed to you during the week.
 We guarantee you will not be disappointed.